masonbesmer/Abet-Course-Assessment-Tool-Frontend/README.md

     `npm install`
     OR
     `yarn install`
+7. Place necessary environment variables (`.env` files) within the top level directory of the repository.
+8. Before running, make sure you are using node version `16.x`, or the frontend won't run.
+You can use [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage and switch between node.js versions.

 ## How to run the front end
 1. If you have just completed the getting started section, go to 3.
 If not, continue to 2.